If you open up a small indoor herbal garden, add Chamomile as the first pick. You can grow Chamomile in a pot readily with manageable space!

-Your Chamomile likes sandy loam soil with a pH from 5.6 to 7.5.
+Your Chamomile likes sandy loam soil with a pH of 5.6 to 7.5.
 But remember that it has to be well-draining soil.

-For the mix, you will want peat moss, coconut coir, and vermiculite.
+So, you will want peat moss, coconut coir, and organic perlite for the mix.

-The peat moss helps your soil hold nutrients, the coconut coir absorbs water and gives moisture to the roots, while the vermiculite promotes aeration and drainage.
+The peat moss helps your soil hold nutrients, the coconut coir absorbs water and gives moisture to the roots, while the perlite promotes aeration and drainage.

 4. Adding Fertilizer

-The Chamomile plant doesn’t necessarily need additional fertilizer and will fare quite well on its own.
+The Chamomile plant doesn’t necessarily need additional fertilizer and will fare well.

 5. Watering Schedule